laurentpayot/floweret/README.md

     Alice: 8,
     Larry: "B",
     Bob: 9
-}) // TypeMismatch: Argument #1 should be of type 'object with values of type 'Number'' instead of Object.
+}) // TypeError: Argument #1 should be of type 'object with values of type 'Number'' instead of Object.
 ```

 #### Typed Set